 Domestic and sexual abuse

-Domestic violence can happen to anyone, regardless of their background.
+Domestic and sexual violence can happen to anyone, regardless of their background.
 Working with partners, we provide support services to victims of domestic and sexual abuse.

 What is domestic abuse?